vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Ackermann, Hans Christoph

-1975 Narrative Stone Reliefs from Gandhāra in the Victoria and Albert Museum in London.
-Catalogue and Attempt at a Stylistic History.
+1975 Narrative Stone Reliefs from Gandhāra in the Victoria and Albert Museum in LondoṇCatalogue and Attempt at a Stylistic History.
 Rome.
 Reports and

 Memoirs XVII.